aiyu221b3/cs50-problems/tideman/README.md

 ---

-✍️ I will fill each section as I learn and solve the problem.
+I will be breaking down the problem into chunks while I attempt to solve it, and explain it.